delia-li/technical-writer/figma_animation/figma_animation.md

 Nice work!
 Now you're ready to start animating your frames.
 1. In the upper right corner, click on `Prototype`.
 2. Hover your mouse over your Frame named `initial splash`.
 A small, blue plus symbol in a circle should appear.
 Click and drag the plus symbol over to the next Frame, `vehicles appear`.
 This will create a Prototype connection indicated by a blue arrow.
-3. In the dialog, set it to `After Delay` with a duration of 300ms, `Navigate to`, `Dissolve`, and `Custom bezier` with a duration of 1000ms for the animation style.
-You can access this dialog at any time by clicking `Prototype` and clicking on the blue arrow.
+3. In the dialog, set it to `After Delay` with a duration of 300ms.
+Select `Navigate to`, `Dissolve`, and `Custom bezier` with a duration of 1000ms for the animation style.
+You can edit this dialog at any time by clicking `Prototype` and clicking on the blue arrow.
 4. Create another Prototype connection from `vehicles appear` to `vehicles arrive`.
+In the dialog, set it to `After delay` with a duration of 1ms, `Navigate to`, `Smart Animate`, and `Custom Spring` (1750ms).

 # Test your prototype
+Nice work!
+Now you’re ready to test your animation.
+1. Hover over your first frame in Prototype mode and click the Play icon on the right of the flow.
+A dialog box will open and play your animation.
+To repeat the animation, press `R`.
+2. Make any adjustments to your animation as you see fit.

 # Gather feedback
+Now that your animation behaves as you intended, it's time to iterate on feedback from your teammates and peers.
+1. In the upper right corner, click the Play icon.
+2. In Prototype mode, click `Share prototype` in the upper right.
+In the options, share it with specific emails or click `anyone with the link`.
+Set the visibility to `view only` so people don't edit your project on accident.
+3. Keep a log of the feedback from others.
+What would you change or add?